-Attendance and punctuality
+Attendance and Punctuality

 Learning begins the moment children enter Herne school.
 Therefore it is essential that children attend school on time.
 Late arrival can set your child up for a difficult start to their day.
-The information below shows the impact of being late or absent.
-It adds up to an alarming figure.
+The information below shows the impact of being late or absent - it adds up to an alarming figure.

 |Days lost (approx)

 |More than 7 weeks

 |More than 9 weeks

 As few as 19 days lost over a year can significantly reduce your child's progress and achievement at school.
 Please ensure that your child attends school every day!

 Therefore, in line with many other schools, we use a computerised package to help us keep accurate records of illness and late arrivals.
 To enable us to complete the information accurately, it will be necessary for you to report all absences to the school including details of medical/dental appointments.

-Therefore, if your child is absent for any reason it is important to inform the school as soon as possible.
-If your child is ill, a telephone call to the office on the first day of absence would be appreciated, which will be noted and passed to the class teacher.
+If your child is absent for any reason it is important to inform the school as soon as possible.
+If your child is ill, a telephone call to the office by 9.00am on the first day of absence would be appreciated, which will be noted and passed to the class teacher.
 This will need to be followed up with a letter on your child's return to school please.
 The class teachers will get a weekly report showing absences that need to be accounted for and you will be contacted to complete missing details.

-Whilst I do not expect children to come to school when ill, I do expect to see them before and after a medical appointment i.e. there is no reason for them to be kept at home for the whole day if they have a dental appointment at 11 a.m.
+Whilst we do not expect children to come to school when ill, we do expect to see them before and after a medical appointment.
+There is no reason for them to be kept at home for the whole day if they have, for example, a dental appointment at 11.00am.
 Not only is this not a good habit to get the children into, it is both disruptive to the child and the class as a whole.